m2049r/xmrwallet/README.md

 - occasional crashes ...

 ### HOW TO BUILD
+No need to build.
+Binaries are included:

 - openssl-1.0.2l
 - monero-v0.10.3.1 + pull requests #2238 & #2239
 - boost_1_64_0

+If you want to build - fire up Android Studio and build.
+Also you can rebuild all of the above.